-On February 10, 2023, a putative class action lawsuit was filed in the U.S. District Court for the Northern District of California against our company and certain of our officers and current and former members of our board of directors (Greenhalgh v.
-Caribou Biosciences, Inc., et al., Case Number 3:23-cv-00609-VC).
-The complaint challenges disclosures regarding our company's business, operations, and prospects, specifically with respect to the alleged durability of CB-010's therapeutic effect and the product candidate's clinical and commercial prospects, in alleged violation of Sections 11 and 15 of the Securities Act and Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended.
-The complaint seeks an unspecified amount of damages on behalf of a putative class of purchasers of our company's securities during the class period of July 23, 2021, through December 9, 2022, as well as interest and reasonable fees and costs.
-We believe that this lawsuit is without merit and intend to vigorously defend against it.
+On April 11, 2023, a putative class action lawsuit was filed in the U.S. District Court for the Northern District of California against our company and certain of our officers and current and former members of our board of directors, Bergman v.
+Caribou Biosciences, Inc., et al., Case Number 4:23-cv-01742-YGR ("Bergman Case").
+The Bergman complaint challenges disclosures regarding our company's business, operations, and prospects, specifically with respect to the alleged durability of CB-010's therapeutic effect and the product candidate's clinical and commercial prospects, in alleged violation of Sections 11 and 15 of the Securities Act and Sections 10(b) and 20(a) of the Exchange Act.
+On September 18, 2023, plaintiffs filed an amended complaint adding the IPO underwriters as defendants and making substantially the same allegations as the original complaint.
+On November 14, 2023, we filed a motion to dismiss the amended complaint for failure to state a claim.
+Motion to dismiss briefing was completed on February 21, 2024, and oral argument on the motion is scheduled for April 23, 2024.
+We intend to vigorously defend the claims asserted against us.